Misdiagnosis of CFS -

 - Peri-menopausal symptoms (or menopausal symptoms)

 Peri-menopausal symptoms can include fatigue, insomnia, joint pain, memory lapses and mood swings.
-If you are female and your periods have become irregular or stopped, consider that you may be peri-menopausal.
+If you are female, of a certain age, and your periods have become irregular or stopped, consider that you may be peri-menopausal.
+However, you are unlikely to experience the key CFS symptom of post exertional malaise.

 - Undifferentiated Connective Tissue Disease (UCTD)